replicatedhq/docs/docs/packaging-an-application/commands.md

 ```

 ## random
-Generates a random string with the default charset _A-Z-a-z-0-9.
+Generates a random string with the default charset [_A-Za-z0-9].

 ### Arguments
 - Length - The length of the string (default 16 characters).
+- Charset

 ### Return value
 - 0: Random string